 Devil's Millhopper Geological State Park

-$4 per vehicle, up to 8 visitors.
-Pedestrians and bikes are $2.
+$4 per vehicle, up to eight visitors. $2 pedestrians and bicyclists.

 Welcome to Devil's Millhopper Geological State Park

 This National Natural Landmark has attracted curious visitors since the 1880s.

 In the midst of North Florida's sandy terrain and pine forests, a bowl-shaped cavity 120 feet deep leads down to a miniature rain forest.
 Small streams trickle down the steep slopes of the limestone sinkhole, disappearing through crevices in the ground.
 Lush vegetation thrives in the shade of the walls even in dry summers.